Pique dubs Zidane's men 'worst Madrid' he has faced

 He called for the Blaugrana to raise their game going into the final weeks of the season in order to stay in the title race, and said the return to Camp Nou for their forthcoming clash with Real Sociedad would be a welcome one.

-"We have been hit but not sunk," said Pique.
+"We have been hit but not sunk," Pique said.
 "There is room for improvement, and we have enough to win LaLiga if we do things well until the end.
 But we have to do them well.

 "Whenever you lose here, you get hurt because of the importance of the game and the points.
 If we won, it would have been an important step.